 You already know how to solve unconstrained optimization problems in a single variable: set the derivative to the function equal to zero and solve.
 This method of solution relies on the observation that both maxima and minima occur when the slope of a function is zero.
 However, it is important to remember that not all roots of the derivative are maxima or minima.
 Inflection points (where the derivative changes sign) also have derivatives equal to zero.
 (Any point where the derivative of a function equals zero is called an extreme point or extremum.
-Setting the derivative of a function equal to zero and solving for the extrema is called extremizing a function.)
+Setting the derivative of a function.)
 You must always remember to test the root of the derivative to see if you've found a minimum, maximum, or inflection point.
 The easiest test involves the sign of the second derivative.
 If the second derivative at the point is positive, you've found a minimum.
 If it's negative, you've found a maximum.
 If the second derivative is zero, you've found an inflection point.